-Ensure the PATH and LD_LIBRARY_PATH variables are set correctly.
+Ensure the PATH and, if using the runfile installation method, LD_LIBRARY_PATH variables are set correctly.

-6.2.2.1.
+7.2.2.1.
 Verify the Driver Version

 If you installed the driver, verify that the correct version of it is loaded.
 If you did not install the driver, or are using an operating system where the driver is not loaded via a kernel module, such as L4T, skip this step.